-National Stockpile Rewrites Website After Jared Kushner Calls It ‘Our Stockpile’, Reports ‘Washington Post’
+National Stockpile Rewrites Website After Jared Kushner Calls It ‘Our Stockpile,’ Reports ‘Washington Post’

-Donald Trump’s son-in-law Jared Kushner made his debut appearance at the daily White House coronavirus press briefing Thursday, where made a claim about the Strategic National Stockpile that was quickly refuted by media fact-checkers.
-But by Friday morning, according to a Washington Post report, the government website describing the stockpile had changed its wording to more closely match Kushner’s claim.
+President Donald Trump’s son-in-law Jared Kushner made his debut appearance at the daily White House coronavirus press briefing Thursday and made a claim about the Strategic National Stockpile that was quickly refuted by media fact-checkers.
+By Friday morning, according to a Washington Post report, the government website describing the stockpile had changed its wording to more closely match Kushner’s claim.

 The Strategic National Stockpile is “an enormous stockpile of emergency medical supplies” maintained by the federal government to respond quickly in the case of emergencies and disasters that require a fast and massive public health response, according to a report by National Public Radio.

 As the coronavirus pandemic threatens to overwhelm state and local capabilities to deal with afflicted patients, governors have made requests to the Trump administration to receive supplies from the stockpile.
-But at Thursday’s briefing.
-Kushner appeared to shoot them down.
+However, at Thursday’s briefing, Kushner appeared to shoot them down.

 “The notion of the federal stockpile was it’s supposed to be our stockpile,” Kushner said, as quoted by Post reporter Aaron Blake.
 “It’s not supposed to be states’ stockpiles that they then use.”

-But as Blake and other fact-checkers noted, the description on the government’s own website said that the stockpile is intended to be used “when state… responders request federal assistance to support their response efforts.”
+As Blake and other fact-checkers noted, the description on the government’s own website said that the stockpile is intended to be used “when state, local, tribal, and territorial responders request federal assistance to support their response efforts.”

 After Jared Kushner’s comment about how the Strategic National Stockpile is not supposed to be for states, lots of people pointed to the fact that its own website says it is.